Author Guidelines

 • This study was conducted following the ethical standards and guidelines established by the ethical committee at … …………….
 (Name).
 All procedures involving animals/ humans/ environment, etc. were approved by the appropriate institutional review boards or ethics committees (Approval number ……………), as the case may be.

-• No ethical approval is required as the study does not include activities that require ethical approval or involve protected organisms/ human subjects/ collection of samples/ protected environments.
+• No ethical approval is required as the study does not include activities that require ethical approval or involve protected organisms/ human subjects/ collection of sensitive samples/ protected environments.

 Funding